 Introduction

-VHR aerial and drone imagery is increasingly being used in remote sensing studies.
+Very high resolution (VHR) aerial and drone imagery is increasingly being used in remote sensing studies.
 The high spatial resolution of these images enables analyses on a finer spatial scale than most satellite-based platforms can provide and consequently allows the exploitation of information such as texture, object-based features and unmixed pixel spectra that is not available in lower resolution images (Markelin et al. 2012; Collings et al. 2011; López et al. 2011; Chandelier and Martinoty 2009; Honkavaara et al. 2009).
 Accurate geometric calibration techniques for producing orthorectified images are well established and form part of typical aerial imagery processing workflows (Chandelier and Martinoty 2009).
 Because aerial image mosaics are commonly produced for the purpose of visual interpretation, techniques such as dodging and lookup tables (LUTs) are often used to produce smooth and visually appealing results (López et al. 2011).
 This kind of adjustment can damage the spectral information content and is not suited to quantitative remote sensing.
 Also, spatial and temporal radiometric variations in aerial imagery limit the spatial and temporal extents to which quantitative remote sensing techniques can be successfully applied (Markelin et al. 2012).
 Ideally, quantitative analyses should be carried out on reflectance values.
 Atmospheric influences, bidirectional reflectance distribution function (BRDF) effects and sensor variations all contribute to radiometric variations in the imagery.
 To obtain surface reflectance, these radiometric variations must be removed, or reduced as far as possible.
 Transformation to surface reflectance is beneficial, as, unlike at-sensor quantities or surface radiance, surface reflectance is invariant to changes in atmospheric conditions and viewing geometry.
 This allows the surface reflectance data to be used in physical models, fused with other reflectance data and used in multi-temporal studies (Downey et al. 2010; Vicente-Serrano, Pérez-Cabello, and Lasanta 2008).

 There is some confusion and ambiguity around the use of reflectance terminology in the literature (Schaepman-Strub et al. 2006).
 In this paper, ‘surface reflectance’ is used to refer to the nadir BRDF-adjusted reflectance (NBAR) measurement provided by the MODIS MCD43 products.
 NBAR is the bidirectional reflectance factor normalised to local solar noon and viewed at nadir.
 It is worth noting that it is not possible or practical to correct for all the sources of radiometric variation in aerial imagery.
 The surface reflectance in most so-called ‘corrected’ or ‘calibrated’ images is only an approximation of the actual value.

 A number of techniques for the correction of BRDF effects are available, including the popular kernel-based method (Roujean, Leroy, and Deschamps 1992).
 Approaches based on radiometric transfer modelling, such as ATCOR (Richter 1997), MODTRAN (Berk et al. 1999) and 6S (E. F. Vermote et al. 1997) are used for atmospheric correction.
 While these atmospheric and BRDF correction methods are effective on single images (Markelin et al. 2012), blocks of multiple aerial images present unique challenges.
-The large view angles of aerial imaging cameras cause the solar and viewing geometries to vary significantly within images (Lelong et al. 2008).
+The large field of view of aerial imaging cameras causes the viewing geometry to vary significantly within images (Lelong et al. 2008).
 Aerial campaigns are usually carried out over multiple days, resulting in significant variation in BRDF and atmospheric conditions.
 Each land cover also has its own unique BRDF and corrections should ideally model each of these covers separately (Collings et al. 2011; Honkavaara et al. 2009).
 Aerial campaigns can also consist of thousands of images, making it impractical to apply time-consuming atmospheric and BRDF correction models to every image (López et al. 2011).
 Even if it was practical, remnant radiometric variation due to the inexact nature of BRDF and atmospheric corrections will result in discontinuities, or seam lines, between adjacent images (S. Gehrke and Beshah 2016).